Set up your IT account

 A student on their laptop

-Before setting up your IT account you will need to complete online pre-registration.
+Before you can access and protect your IT account you will need to complete online pre-registration

-Please be aware it can take between 24–48 hours after completion of online pre-registration before all IT services are available to you.
+Please be aware it can take between 24–48 hours after completion of online pre-registration before you can access your IT account and all our online services and apps.

 Email formats